-Internet or Web sources include web sites of businesses, organizations, government agencies, universities and individuals.
+Internet sources include web sites of businesses, organizations, government agencies, universities and individuals.

-Most Internet or Web sites are publicly accessible for free.
+Most web sites are publicly accessible for free.
 Access to copyrighted information, however, may still be limited or available via subscription only.
 Many sites also provide access to quality information.
 Unfortunately, quality sites reside right alongside total rubbish.
 Web sites are inexpensive to create and may have been created by anyone with any level of expertise.

-- Internet or Web sources have Internet addresses or Uniform Resource Locator codes (URLs).
-This makes them easily identifiable.
+- Internet sources have Internet addresses or Uniform Resource Locator codes (URLs).
 For example: The URL http://arcticcircle.uconn.edu/ANWR/ address identifies The Arctic National Wildlife Refuge: A Special Report.
-However, URLs change frequently and URL information is not as reliable as the citation information provided in subscription databases..
+However, URLs change frequently and URL information is not as reliable as the citation information provided in subscription databases.

 Be sure to read Evaluating Information Resources for information on evaluating information resources.